Dahie/Scraperrr.js/Readme.md

     $ scraperrr -p 500 -c examples/gvtk131_config.json

 Politeness, defines a waiting period in miliseconds between HTTP requests. `--politeness` works as well.

+## Writing own configurations

+The config format is still in development and changes occasionally.
+Once, it is freezed full documentation will be provided.

 ## Features